Vaipen/WRecode/README.md

 ## Congratulations!
 Script installed, and you can run it from context menu (Send to)
 <img width="772" height="504" alt="image" src="https://github.com/user-attachments/assets/7b445446-76e5-4ef1-817e-29e79cb54758" />

 Enjoy!

 > [!IMPORTANT]
 > If you move WRecode folder, reinstall app with **uninstall.py**, and **install.py** again from new folder
->
-> Make sure your user name not contain space, if it is, you may start WRecode convert.bat file manually.
-> Copy file from C:\Users\user\AppData\Roaming\Microsoft\Windows\SendTo\WRecode convert.bat.
-> Drag&drop media on it and it works

 > [!WARNING]